20 best Vodka cocktails

 Vodka's success is partly due to it being marketed from the 1940s as a clear, pure, clean spirit that will mix with anything.
 Accordingly, it is regarded by some as having little aroma and taste, and indeed some vodkas are very neutral.
 It's the subtlety of flavour that makes vodka such a versatile cocktail ingredient, fortifying, supporting and adding subtle character rather than dominating.

-We prefer a vodka that while still clean, retains some of the character of the raw ingredient it was made from and for 20+ years our preferred vodka has been Ketel One, a Dutch family-owned vodka made from wheat.
-Other good vodkas made from ingredients such as potato, rye grain and even rice will impart a subtly different flavour to your drinks - especially obvious in a Martini.
+I prefer a vodka that, while still clean, retains some of the character of the raw ingredient it was made from and for 20+ years my preferred vodka has been Ketel One, a Dutch family-owned vodka made from wheat.
+Other good vodkas made from ingredients such as potato, rye grain and even rice each impart subtly different flavours to cocktails - especially obvious in a Martini.

-Vodka's mixability is demonstrated by the bewildering array of over 550 cocktail recipes calling for vodka on this website alone, and that's not counting those using flavoured vodkas.
-To help you navigate the world of vodka cocktails follows our favourites:
+Vodka's mixability is demonstrated by the bewildering array of over 580 vodka cocktail recipes on Difford's Guide, and that's not counting those using flavoured vodkas.
+To help you navigate the world of vodka cocktails follows my favourites:

 With: Vodka, lime juice, Galliano L'Autentico liqueur and sugar syrup.